by Pat Franklin

 I find this absolutely amazing.

-While Jesus was actually in their midst, some were lamenting that Messiah had not come as the Scriptures had predicted.
+While Jesus was actually in their midst, some Jews were outside wailing and lamenting that Messiah had not come as the Scriptures had predicted.

 They were heartbroken in their mistaken belief that Scripture, God's Word, had been broken.